Dress Code & Etiquette

 Ryder Cup Room

 Golfing attire or casual until 11.00 am.
+No golf shoes at any time.
 Thereafter jacket and tie or roll neck sweater.
-Ladies are requested not to wear golfing attire in the Bar or Dining Room.
+Ladies are requested not to wear golf shoes or golfing attire in the Bar or Dining Room.

 Jacket and tie.